James W. Wadsworth Jr.: Early life

 Wadsworth was born in Geneseo, New York on August 12, 1877.
 He was the son of New York State Comptroller James Wolcott Wadsworth (1846–1926) and Louisa (née Travers) Wadsworth (1848–1931).

-His paternal grandparents were Union General James S. Wadsworth and Mary Craig (née Wharton) Wadsworth (1814–1874).
+His paternal grandparents were Union General James S. Wadsworth (1807-1864) and Mary Craig (née Wharton) Wadsworth (1814–1874).
 His grandfather built a 13,000 square-foot house in Geneseo in 1835.

 Wadsworth attended St. Mark's School, then graduated from Yale in New Haven, Connecticut in 1898, where he was a member of Skull and Bones.

 Career

 After Yale, he served as a private in the Volunteer Army in the Puerto Rican Campaign during the Spanish–American War.
 Upon leaving the Army, he entered the livestock and farming business, first in New York and then Texas.

 He became active early in Republican politics.
 He was a member of the New York State Assembly (Livingston Co.) in 1905, 1906, 1907, 1908, 1909 and 1910; and was Speaker from 1906 to 1910.

-In 1912, he ran for Lieutenant Governor of New York on the Republican ticket with Job.
-E. Hedges, but was defeated.
-In 1914, at the first popular election for the U.S. Senate (until 1911, the U.S. senators had been elected by the New York State Legislature), Wadsworth defeated Democrat James W. Gerard (the incumbent United States Ambassador to Germany) and Progressive Bainbridge Colby.
-Wadsworth was the Senate Minority Whip in 1915 because the Democrats held the majority of Senate seats.
+In 1912, he ran for Lieutenant Governor of New York on the Republican ticket with Job E. Hedges, but was defeated.
+In 1914, at the first popular election for the U.S. Senate (prior to the Seventeenth Amendment, U.S. senators had been elected by the New York State Legislature), Wadsworth defeated Democrat James W. Gerard (the incumbent United States Ambassador to Germany) and Progressive Bainbridge Colby.
+Wadsworth was Senate Minority Whip in 1915, as the Democrats held the majority of Senate seats.
 He was re-elected in 1920 but defeated by Democrat Robert F. Wagner in 1926.
 In 1921, Wadsworth was considered for the post of Secretary of War by President Warren G. Harding but was ultimately passed over in favor of John W. Weeks.